Save Simms Creek

 Wetlands

-A Provincial Ecosystems Biologist made a site visit to Simms Creek in late November.
+A Provincial Ecosystems Biologist made a site visit to Simms Creek in November 2023.
 Save Simms Creek is now able to summarize expectations outlined in her letter to WestUrban Development Ltd.’s latest Qualified Environmental Professional (QEP).
 The letter’s full text is available on the “Learn More” page.

 The Province appears to uphold the findings of our biologist, Michele Jones, and in fact expands the scope of wetlands and protected riparian areas.